 Troy Tempest, Honorary Secretary of the Association of First Class Divers (AORNFCD), has passed me the sad news of the death of ex-CD Ian 'Ned' Kelly.
 Troy was informed by Jock Stuart and Michael 'Flo' Florence and I will publish funeral details if they become available.

 MCM2 Crew 2 returns from the Gulf

-The Portsmouth News website contains this article describing the return to Portsmouth of MCM2 Crew 2 which has been manning HMS Atherstone in the Gulf for the past seven months.
+The Portsmouth News website contains this article and the Royal Navy website this article describing the return to Portsmouth of MCM2 Crew 2 which has been manning HMS Atherstone in the Gulf for the past seven months.
 After their well-deserved leave, the crew will take HMS Cattistock through refit before deploying to the Gulf again in late 2015.

 8 Jul 14 - Last chance to book for Summer Barbecue at Horsea Island on 19 July 2014

 This year's Summer Barbecue will take place on Horsea Island from 1400 to 1800 on Saturday 19 July.
 At a cost of only £10 per head, there will be good food, drink (first one free), a raffle, live music and games.
 Some fools might even be swimming:

 This event is open to all members of the MCDOA, REBDOC, AORNFCD, MWA and RNCDA and their families.
 Download and complete the application form then send it with a cheque for the correct amount to the MCDOA's intrepid Honorary Secretary, Richard 'Soapy' Watson, at the address provided: